a-rashid-saaka/Active-Directory-installation/README.md

 <h3>Domain Joining</h3>

-- Connect the Client-1 virtual machine to the domain so it can communicate smoothly with the Active Directory.
+- Connect the Client-1 virtual machine to the domain to communicate smoothly with the Active Directory.

 <h3>Remote Desktop Setup</h3>